 What are the most commonly treated conditions?

 - Achilles tendinopathy

 Percutaneous needle fenestration is an office based intervention, performed under local anesthesia.
 After consent is obtained, the skin is cleansed and under ultrasound guidance the affected tendon site is identified and marked.
 Local anesthetic is infiltrated in the skin and over the affected tendon.
 A small needle is then advanced through the tendon into the bony origin.
 Multiple perforations area carried under ultrasound guidance.
 The needle is removed and a bandage applied.
 The procedure usually takes 20 minutes.

 Active range of motion is encouraged during the first 48 hours.
 Mild analgesics are usually prescribed, along with ice and electrical stimulation (if available).
 The use of non-steroidal is avoided for 2 weeks post procedure.
 Avoidance is forceful resistance exercises is recommended.
 Physical therapy is usually recommended for 4-8 weeks post procedure.
 A gradual tendon eccentric loading program is started.

 Schedule a Consultation for Percutaneous Needle Fenestration

 Percutaneous needle fenestration is an effective treatment option for patients suffering from tennis elbow, golfer’s elbow, plantar fasciitis and other orthopedic symptoms.
-Board-certified orthopedic specialist, Dr. Kanaan specializes in performing the percutaneous needle fenestration for patients in Raleigh, Cary and Durham, NC.
+Board-certified orthopedist, Dr. Matthew Kanaan specializes in performing the percutaneous needle fenestration for patients in Raleigh, Cary and Durham, NC.
 He will provide a comprehensive diagnosis for your orthopedic pain and answer any questions you may have to determine if percutaneous needle fenestration is right for you.
-For more information, contact our office at (919) 719-2270 and schedule a consultation today!
+For more information, contact our orthopedic clinic in Raleigh at (919) 719-2270 and schedule a consultation today!